 – Matchmaking is Regional only, with the intention to evolve this to Global Matchmaking soon

-> Unsurprisingly, matchmaking was tied to region during Beta in order to keep animations smooth, the game flowing – and a number of other reasons a simple content creator isn’t privy to! – however, for now, this system has remained in place, likely to make sure these priorities remained smooth following launch with such a large increase in players expected.
 This explains why you’ll see the same players on the ladder more regularly than you might imagine, or why you may play more bots at certain times of the day.
-Global matchmaking will follow once Second Dinner are sure that no major issues will be caused by it.
+Global matchmaking is currently in development and will follow once Second Dinner are sure that no major issues will be caused by it.

-> – Matchmaking is determined by three different factors: MMR (Match Making Rating), Collector Level, and Rank on the ladder.
+– Matchmaking is determined by three different factors: MMR (Match Making Rating), Collector Level, and Rank on the ladder.

 Matchmaking is neither a precise art, or particularly simple.
 The three factors that play a role in deciding your opponent are:

 - MMR: MMR (or Match Making Rating) is a HIDDEN number that the Marvel Snap game keeps a track of.
 This number goes up when you beat players, and down when you lose to players.
 Your MMR will increase or decrease more dramatically if you are beating players the game believes are “better” than you, or losing to those it believes are “worse” than you.
 It will also increase (or decrease) the more depending on if more cubes were at stake in the match.